MiddletonCommunityVoice/services-list/content/about.md

 ---
 title: Disclaimer
 ---

-### IT'S TIME TO MEET YOU, THE PUBLIC.
-### THE NEXT MEETING WILL BE TUESDAY, 10th, MARCH, starts 2pm at:-
+### THE NEXT MEETING WILL BE TUESDAY, 14th, APRIL, starting at 2pm in the:-
-# ALKRINGTON COMMUNITY CENTRE
-#### next to Alkrington Health Centre, Hardfield Road.
+# LIGHTHOUSE PROJECT
+#### 2nd floor, Middleton Shopping centre.
 .
 .
 # DISCLAIMER.